ArktinenSieni/wunder-dungeons/worlds/wunderworld/deities/lesser-and-potentially-forgotten-deities.md

 <details> <summary>Additional knowledge<summary/>

     Ab Garath is known by the Illithids as The Watcher and the End of Time and Space.
-Ab Garath is an eldritch entity that grows ever more powerful as our time in this reality marches towards its end.
+Ab Garath is an eldritch entity that grows ever more powerful as this reality marches towards its end.
 The Illithid belive that once our reality is at the end of its path, Ab Garath will devour it and a new reality will be born inside Ab Garath.

 </details>